 Place your documents in an envelope along with your NAIT ID number and your full name.
 Send the envelope via courier to

 11763 106 Street

 4. Pay your international document assessment fee.

-The international document assessment fee should be posted on your myNAIT Portal within 5-10 business days after NAIT's Office of the Registrar receives your documents.
+The international document assessment fee should be posted on your myNAIT Portal within 30 calendar days after NAIT's Office of the Registrar receives your documents.

 If you choose to submit your documents in person, the international document assessment fee will appear on your myNAIT Portal at the time the documents have been received by the Student Service Centre.